nickzswammer/Valorant-Agent-Instant-Lock/README.md

 <ol>
   <li>Make sure Valorant is in Windowed-Fullscreen Mode, and the monitor and in-game resolution is 1920x1080</li>
   <li>The insta-lock application MUST be in focus (i.e. click on the application before pressing F5)</li>
+  <li>All agents must be unlocked or the program will not work. </li>
   <li><b>VALORANT DOES NOT DETECT THIS PROGRAM.
 THIS DOES NOT ALTER THE GAME PROCESS IN ANY WAY.
 YOU WILL NOT BE BANNED FOR USING THIS APPLICATION</b></li>
 </ol>